 What does the ‘Queen Consort’ mean and what is Camilla’s new title?

-The royal will take on a new title following the death of Queen Elizabeth II
+The royal has taken on a new title following the death of Queen Elizabeth II

-Following the death of Queen Elizabeth II, her eldest child Prince Charles has ascended the throne to become the King of the United Kingdom.
+Following the death of Queen Elizabeth II, her eldest child, formerly the Prince of Wales, has ascended the throne to become King Charles III of the United Kingdom.

 So, with Charles as King, what does this mean for the Duchess of Cornwall’s title?
-Here’s how Parker Bowles’ title will change.
+Here’s how Camilla Parker Bowles’ title has changed.

 Will Camilla, Duchess of Cornwall become Queen?

-The Duchess of Cornwall, who has been married to Prince Charles since 2005, will not become Queen because the throne can only be inherited and cannot be taken by members who married into the royal family.
+The Duchess of Cornwall, who has been married to King Charles since 2005, has not become Queen because the throne can only be inherited and cannot be taken by members who married into the royal family.

-However, earlier this year Queen Elizabeth II announced that it was her “sincere wish” that the Duchess of Cornwall will be known as Queen Consort when Prince Charles becomes king.
+However, earlier this year Queen Elizabeth II announced that it was her “sincere wish” that the Duchess of Cornwall will be known as Queen Consort when the Prince of Wales becomes king.

-It marks a significant U-turn after Camilla took the lesser title Princess Consort when she married the Prince of Wales in 2005.
-At the time, it was perceived that the public was too hostile towards Camilla following the death of Charles’ first wife, Princess Diana, in 1997.
+Clarence House said that Charles and Camilla were “touched and honoured” by the gesture.

-Clarence House said that Charles and Camilla were “touched and honoured” by the Queen’s gesture.
+It marked a significant U-turn from an earlier statement at the time of Charles and Camilla’s wedding, which said Camilla would take the lesser title Princess Consort.
+This is because it was perceived that the public was too hostile towards Camilla following the death of Charles’ first wife, Princess Diana, in 1997.

-In 2005, a statement posted to the Prince of Wales’ official website announced that he would marry Camilla in April that year.
+The 2005 statement, posted to the Prince of Wales’ official website, announced that he would marry Camilla in April that year.

 “Mrs Parker Bowles will use the title HRH The Duchess of Cornwall after marriage.
 It is intended that Mrs Parker Bowles should use the title HRH The Princess Consort when The Prince of Wales accedes to The Throne,” the statement said.